SolaceProducts/pubsubplus-connector-mule-docs/README.md

 ## About MuleSoft Certified Connectors

-MuleSoft Certified Connectors are developed by MuleSoft’spartners and the developer community.
+MuleSoft Certified Connectors are developed by MuleSoft’s partners and the developer community.
 These connectors have been reviewed and certified by MuleSoft.
 To receive assistance or support for the Solace PubSub+ Connector, contact the Solace Developer Community at https://solace.community/ or Solace Support (https://solace.com/support/) if you have a support agreement.
 MuleSoft disclaims any support obligation for MuleSoft Certified Connectors.
 By installing this connector, you consent to MuleSoft sharing your contact information with the developer of this connector so that you can receive more information about it directly from the developer.
 This 3rd party connector does not require an additional fee to use with MuleSoft Enterprise Edition.
 MuleSoft Certified Connectors are not accessible to MuleSoft Community Edition.

 ## Additional References